brtrdkeller/Assistance-UNSSC-courses/recommendations-report.md

 ### Missing alt text

-See the [Accessibility Report](/accessibility-report) about the Missing alt text and try to correct issues page by page.
+See the [Accessibility Report](/accessibility-report) about the missing alt text and try to correct issues page by page.

 ## Home page